peggyo/tmp/Project steps.md

     - If you have added or changed dependencies, install your dependencies as described in the deployment steps.

     - Other steps would relate to the changes you have made.
 Review the steps for deployment and determine whether anything else is required.
 New port?
 Start script?
 DB password?
 It will depend on your specific changes.
 Often re-deploying is as simple as pulling changes from the repo and restarting your server.

+    - When finished, start your server again, leaving it in a state that it can be accessed for grading if this is your final deployment for the project.